jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+this project is for creating UI library to be reuse to another project as deps... so please make everything production ready from pluggable architecture to final touch

+=== DONE

 on every create new page, the view mode should automatically available to maximize or minimize from/to side pane view or full page view.

 currenly, toast page has no that option, also toast page should be as side pane view by default